Particular/docs.particular.net/nservicebus/hosting/assembly-scanning_assemblies-to-scan_core_[6,].partial.md

-An "Exclude a list" approach is used.
-This supports that the common scenario removing specific assemblies from scanning without the common side effect of accidentally excluding required assemblies.
+The assemblies being scanned can be further controlled via user-defined exclusions.
+This supports common scenarios removing specific assemblies from scanning without the risk of accidentally excluding required assemblies.